chungquantin/substrate-dpos/README.md

 - Think about and implement some kind of slashing for validators if they “misbehave”.
 - Integrate the Session pallet rather than using Aura directly.

+## Considerations

+At the outset of the project, a primary concern is designing a network architecture that effectively safeguards against malicious activities and mitigates centralization risks within the proof-of-stake model.

 ## Implementation Details

 To view the detailed documentation for the Pallet implementation.
 Please run the below command: